It’s worth it. Trust me.

 A fourth course of Isle of Gigha halibut in a ras el hanout infused broth was delivered next, paired with a glass of South African Saskia.
 Atop the halibut was a piece of Atlantic king crab.
 The hot broth was served still swirling in a glass pourer, a flourish of herbs to catch the eye.
 The edible flowers were a nice touch.

-Then came the mains: suckling pig for me and Herdwick lamb for T. I enjoyed a glass of New Zealand Syrah with my pork platter; T sipped a glass of Chateau L’Evangile pomerol with his lamb plate.
+Then came the mains: suckling pig for me and Herdwick lamb for Travis.
+I enjoyed a glass of New Zealand Syrah with my pork platter; Travis sipped a glass of Chateau L’Evangile pomerol with his lamb plate.

-Now came a warm towel and a palette cleanser.
+Now came a warm towel and a palate cleanser.
 We sipped lemon sorbet smoothies through glass straws, pausing to digest and enjoy our surroundings and each other.

 Dessert came in three courses – the first being a dry ice-infused ground mint ice chip to coat a tasting of English breakfast tea sorbet.
 We’ve never experienced something so complex for something so simple, and yet the ultimate outcome still entertained.
 (Usually I’d have been annoyed by the amount of effort put in for so little output.
 A bit of Gordon Ramsay attitude …)